JackSparroow/basic-scraper-for-daraz.com/README.md

-This is my very first web crawler.
+This is my very first web scraper.
 It's for the website :  www.daraz.com.bd

 1. I've used Python 3.6.3.
 2. The libraries I've used are Requests, Beautifulsoup 4, csv and time.
 3. It generates a CSV file consisting of the columns : productname| brand | price | unique SKU(ID) | category flow (i.e Home>Men's Fashion>Men's Clothing>Western Clothing>Tshirts> )

- As it is the first time I've written a crawler, the code is pretty much basic and simple.
+ As it is the first time I've written a scraper, the code is pretty much basic and simple.
 I am intending to do use threads for better performance and speed.
 I'll update that accordingly :)